-Example of PCD-01 Episodic Observation Report
+E.1.2 Example of PCD-01 Episodic Observation Report

 Note that time stamps are present in the metric OBX segments (OBX-14).
 These override the timestamps at higher levels (here the channel level OBX and the containing OBR, which happen to be the same in this case but would be overridden by the lower-level time stamp if they were not).
 Note also that the dotted notation in OBX-4 on the MDS, VMD, and channel device data OBX segments have trailing zeroes below the hierarchical level they apply to (e.g., MDS has nonzero MDS-level value, followed by zeroes at the VMD, channel, and metric level).